AndersMoberg/AndersMoberg.github.io/_posts/2021-07-10-funnyrave.markdown

 # Notes from me
-I wanted to thank FUNNY RAVE staff (Jab, Six, Beatstar) for letting me on once again.
+I wanted to thank FUNNY RAVE staff (Jab50yen, Six, Beatstar, WnderlandReject, and others) for letting me on once again.
 In their last event, the artist **Viravax** had produced an set with a lot of ambient music.
 It caught my eyes (and ears), so huge special thanks to them for indirectly inspiring Part 1 of my performence.
 I got the courage to go all-in on ambient drone music.

 Part of the intro medley was made long ago for a mixtape that never came to be - inspired by a friend of mine that went into a coma for a small time after an incident.
-It had an effect on me, and it wanted to express it somehow.
-Friend in question has recovered since, don't worry.
+It had an effect on me, and I wanted to express it somehow.
+Friend in question has recovered since.

 **I will recommend the Twitch VOD with chat** for the optimal viewing experience.
 Seperated from the live reaction, the performance is lesser for it.
 In lieu of the VOD being removed in the future, I will reupload the parts seperately onto Mixcloud / Soundcloud.